 I would love to have something like a logical, online questionnaire/checklist with some sort of flowchart type progression of questions based on my answers that I could fill in at my leisure.
 Even better, if I could then print off the results and hand it to my doctor when I got to my appointment.
 This would save their time and reduce the number of irrelevant questions that need to be asked.

 Even if the tool only gathered symptomatic data, rather than conclusive diagnostics, it would still be valuable.
-For example: if in a short period of time an specific area shows a higher than normal set of specific symptoms, it could tip off health authorities or even people browsing the data that something out of the ordinary is taking place and they could track down that contaminated water supply, or previously unknown environment hazard or whatever.
+For example: if in a short period of time a specific area shows a higher than a normal set of specific symptoms, it could tip off health authorities or even people browsing the data that something out of the ordinary is taking place and they could track down that contaminated water supply, or previously unknown environment hazard or whatever.
 Likely this could enable problem identification and resolution much quicker than by normal means.

-Another public service field that Google could provide is a plug for the huge gap in emergency notification.
+Another public service field that Google could provide is a plug for the huge gap in the emergency notification.

 Currently, disaster notification is kind of all over the place.
-There are all manner of solutions ranging from those that require people to have their TV or radio on right through to commercially available corporate notification and disaster recovery services, and anything and everything in between.
+There is all manner of solutions ranging from those that require people to have their TV or radio on right through to commercially available corporate notification and disaster recovery services, and anything and everything in between.
 One great model for updated alerts and information is GDACS, but that is geared towards keeping the international emergency response community notified and not designed to handle specific area notification to the average Joe.